 Mindful Family Consultations Learn the skills of Mindful Parenting at home, with your entire family, and develop a plan that will help you and your child feel more successful.
 This is a great option for families who have children with mental health or developmental challenges, or for families who simply have questions about their child's behavior and are curious to know what their child is trying to communicate.

-Dance/Movement Psychotherapy

-Available for Independent Contract Work Preschools, Adult Daycare Centers, Schools, and Retirement Communities
+Educators

+Available for Consultations and Continuing Education Early Childhood Education and Dance Education

 Mindful Teaching Apply the skills of Mindful Parenting in your classroom.
 Learn how to create a cohesive and safe environment where you and your students can feel a sense of mastery and presence!

-Mindful Movement Our bodies store an amazing amount of information about who we are and how we function in the world.
+Individuals and GroupsMindful Movement Our bodies store an amazing amount of information about who we are and how we function in the world.
 By learning to trust our bodies and learning how to release the stress they store for us, we can feel more present and more joyful in our daily lives.
 Authentic Movement Inner-focusing movement meditation that provides a space for one to practice being authentic, in the moment, and free of self-judgment, allowing for the creative process of healing to naturally occur.

+Dance/Movement Psychotherapy

+Available for Independent Contract Work Preschools, Adult Daycare Centers, Schools, and Retirement Communities